| |

 4th Training Regiment, to officially start Basic Training.
 There was the

-The CO of Company
+The Commanding Officer (CO) of Company

 E was 2nd Lieutenant Ludlow, a graduate of Infantry Officer Candidate School (OCS) at Fort

-Benning.
+Benning, Georgia.
 He was promoted to 1st Lieutenant in December.
 My Platoon Sergeant was Sgt.
 E-5 Lee, who turned out to be a

 fairly easy-going guy.
 Sgt.
 Lee had been a combat infantryman in the Korean